 In "Dalek", Van Statten is just arrogant and ignorant... until he decides to keep the Doctor as a specimen, for torturing.
 And later he dismisses his soldiers as "dispensible" when the Dalek massacres them.
 After that, there's no excuse.

-In The End of Timethe Time Lords themselves have gone off the deep end as they are willing to destroy the fabric of space and time to escape their own demise, in a war they started.
+In The End of Timethe Time Lords themselves have gone off the deep end as they are willing to destroy the fabric of space and time to escape their own demise.

 Miss Mercy Hartigan from The Next Doctor may have been a more sympathetic character particurlarly with her implied Rape As Back Story past.
 However, when she enslaves children, whatever sympathy one may have had for her vanishes.
 Moreover, when she decides that the children are disposable, you're actively rooting for her defeat.

 "The Name of the Doctor" reveals that one incarnation of the Doctor (played by John Hurt) did something so monstrous that the other incarnations (including those who have committed multiple genocides and doomed their own species,) have disowned him, stripped him of the name "Doctor" and tried to forget he ever existed.
 However, "The Day of the Doctor" ends up portraying him more sympathetically as a war-torn Well-Intentioned Extremist who, with the help of the Tenth and Eleventh (and the other ten) Doctors, eventually averts this and ends the episode content with the possibility of having failed in doing the right thing as opposed to the guilt of having succeeded in doing the wrong thing.